CoreyThuro/RB-TT/archive/radical_uf_hott_paper.md

 - **Soundness**: If Γ ⊢[R] φ then VF[R] ⊨ φ
 - **Completeness**: If VF[R] ⊨ φ then Γ ⊢[R] φ

-This establishes RB-HOTT[R] as the correct logic for mathematics within resource context R.
+This establishes RB-TT[R] as the correct logic for mathematics within resource context R.

 ### 2.3 Resource Transfer and Scaling Laws